stapak/Astra-v1/SOFTWARE_WORKING.md

 ### software_backend:
 Subpackage contains all the module necessary for backend functioning of software such as communicating with database, or other works.

+***
+# Working of software Step-by-step.
+### working of setup:
+Setup is used to setup the software and setup database.

+	* Firstly,setup greets the user and shows agreement and terms of use of the software.
+	* Afterwards license key is asked from user once proper key is entered then user is taken to next page.
+	* In next step user is asked for new setup or recover from previous setup.
+	* If it is new setup user is asked for a directory to store the basic info file or if it s old setup then basic info file location is asked.